 Continuing Education Activity

 Tetanus is an infection characterized by muscle spasms and lockjaw, also called trismus.
 Toxins produced by Clostridium tetani are responsible for the characteristic presentation.
 The disease most commonly occurs in unvaccinated individuals or elderly patients with waning immunity.
 Vaccination campaigns have decreased the incidence of tetanus worldwide.
-This activity will review the most common modalities of tetanus transmission and presentation and illustrate the treatment approach according to current evidence.
-This activity will highlight the role of the interprofessional team in recognizing and treating patients with tetanus.
+This activity reviews the most common modalities of tetanus transmission, clinical presentation and illustrates the treatment approach according to current evidence.
+This activity highlights the role of the interprofessional team in evaluating and improving care for patients with tetanus.

 - Explain the common ways in which tetanus is transmitted.

 - Identify the common presenting features of tetanus.

 - Review tetanus treatment strategies.

 - Identify interprofessional team strategies for improving care coordination and outcomes in patients with tetanus.

 Tetanus is an infection characterized by a state of generalized hypertonia that manifests in the form of painful muscle spasms of the jaw and neck.
 The disease most commonly occurs in those who are not vaccinated or in the elderly with waning immunity.
 Currently, vaccination campaigns have decreased the incidence and prevalence of tetanus worldwide.
 The spasms from tetanus may last from minutes to weeks, with spasms starting in the face and then descending to the rest of the body.
 Symptoms are caused by toxins produced by the bacterium, Clostridium tetani.
 Based on the clinical features, there are four main types of tetanus.